Beautiful Wood and Wire Fence Designs and Options

 Wooden Fence with Wire Mesh Infill

-The framework for wood wire fence is very simple.
+The framework for wood and wire fence designs is very simple.
 It requires posts and rails.
 The dimensions for both of these components can be to your liking.
-There are no right or wrong choices.
-Go for the look you like the best.
+It is a matter of personal liking.
+Smaller posts and thinner rails will help to hide the wood framework and blend in better.

-Posts for Wood and Wire
+Wood and Wire Fence Posts

 The distance between the posts should be 8′ on center or less.
 Check local building codes for depth requirements before setting posts.

 The actual size of the posts really doesn’t matter.
 Compared to other types of fence, wood wire fence is lightweight.
+Furthermore most wood and wire fence designs are shorter in height with an average height of 48″ tall.
+So, the fence posts aren’t holding up much weight.

 Rails for Wood and Wire Fence

-The first and easiest way to attach the rails to the posts on a wood wire fence is on one side of the posts.
+The first and easiest way to attach the rails to the posts on a wood and wire fence is on one side of the posts.
 This will result in the framework of the fence being install off center to the posts.

 Trim Boards

 Trim boards do not have to be the same thickness as the rails.
 This is because they don’t do anything other than cover up the ends of the wire infill and the fasteners used to attach the infill to the rails.
+Sort of like a picture frame.

-As a result, trim boards are thinner.
+As a result, trim boards are usaully thinner.
 Use 1x4s or 1x6s for trim boards on wood and wire fence.

 Pro Installation Tip